brunonicko/tippo/README.rst

 Overview
 --------
-`Tippo` provides a cleaner and compatible way to use features from both `typing` and `typing_extension` with a wide range of python versions.
+`Tippo` provides a cleaner and compatible way to use features from both `typing` and `typing_extension` across a wide range of Python versions, including Python 2.7.

 Example
 -------